 Online Degree(s) Available

-Psychology majors will appreciate Alliant’s standing as a leader in psychology programs.
+Psychology majors will appreciate Alliant’s standing as a leader in psychology education.
 According to the school’s website, the California School of Professional Psychology “has trained nearly half of the practicing psychologists in California.”
 Distinguished faculty, a diverse student body and flexible scheduling make Alliant an ideal place to pursue a psychology degree.
 The San Diego campus offers several degrees in the field of psychology and mental health, including a Ph.D. and Psy.D. in clinical psychology, a master’s degree in couple and family therapy, a Psy.D. in educational psychology, and a master’s degree in organizational psychology.
 Online, students can enroll in a program leading to a Master of Arts in Organizational Psychology.

 Organizational psychology uses psychological concepts and theories to improve the workplace.
 Graduates of Alliant’s master’s program in organizational psychology will be qualified to work for a variety of companies in a wide range of industries.
 The program takes about 18 months to complete on a full-time schedule, and it can be completed entirely online.
 Students must complete 50 units and 17 courses to earn the degree.
 Course topics include human resource management, organizational change and development, consultation and facilitation skills, and work motivation and productivity.

 To qualify for the online Master of Arts in Organizational Psychology program, students need to hold a bachelor’s degree from an accredited school and a minimum GPA of 3.0.
-They must submit an application, all official transcripts, two letters of recommendation, a personal statement, a resume and a nonrefundable fee of $65.
+They must submit an application, all official transcripts, two letters of recommendation, a personal statement, a resume, and a nonrefundable fee of $65.

-Students can enroll in one of six entry points throughout the year, and classes are held in eight-week increments.
+Students can enroll in one of six entry points throughout the year.
+Classes are held in eight-week increments.
 During these eight-week sessions, students will take up to three intensive courses.
 While the program can be taken completely online, students can attend an in-person, five-day summer session that includes seminars and meetings with alumni, classmates, instructors and professionals in the industry.
 Whether enrolled online or on campus at Alliant University International, students who attend this school have access to a variety of educational and extracurricular opportunities.